PowerDNS/pdns/CODING_GUIDELINES.md

   It's usually a bad sign, but is sometimes needed to call a function that will not modify the variable but lacks the `const` qualifier ;
 * `dynamic_cast` can be used to cast a pointer to a derived class or to a base class, while checking that the operation is valid.
   If the cast object is not valid for the intended type, a `nullptr` value will be returned (or a `bad_cast` exception for references) so the result of the operation should be checked!
-  Note that the RTTI check needed to verify that the cast object is valid has a non-negligible CPU cost.
+  Note that the Run-Time Type Information (RTTI) check needed to verify that the cast object is valid has a non-negligible CPU cost.
   Not checking the return value might lead to remote denial of service by `nullptr`-dereference, as happened with the issue described in this advisory: [2017-08: Crafted CNAME answer can cause a denial of service](https://docs.powerdns.com/recursor/security-advisories/powerdns-advisory-2017-08.html) ;
 * `static_cast` can perform downcast in place of `dynamic_cast`, with none of the cost associated to the check, but can only be done if the cast is known to be valid.
   It can also do implicit conversion between types (from `ssize_t` to `size_t`, **after** checking that the value is greater or equal to zero) ;
 * `reinterpret_cast` is quite dangerous, since it can be used to turn a type into a different one.
   It cannot be be used to remove a `const` qualifier.
   When used to reinterpret the content of a buffer it can quickly lead to alignment issues, as described in the [Alignment Issues] section.

-## `errno`

-`errno` is only guaranteed to be set on failing system calls and not set on succeeding system calls.
-A library call may clobber `errno`, even when it succeeds.
-Safe practice is:

-* Only look at `errno` on failing system calls or when a library function is documented to set `errno` ;
-* Immediately save the value of `errno` in a local variable after a system call for later decision making.